-Program Participants must ensure they have read their relevant Work Flow document as Work Plans must be lodged in the correct way by the designated cut-off date (Table 1).
+Program Participants must ensure they have read their relevant Work Flow document as Work Plans must be lodged in the correct way by the designated cut-off date (See Table 1 in these Program Rules).
 Work plans received after this date will not be accepted, unless there are exceptional circumstances.